rocket-pool/old.docs.rocketpool.net/src/guides/node/cli-intro.md

 The output of `rocketpool node sync` will look like this:

 ```
-Your eth1 client is fully synced.
+Your eth1 client is still syncing (76.26%).
-Your eth2 client is still syncing (76.90%).
+Your eth2 client is still syncing (39.92%).
 ```

 Note that **Prysm** currently doesn't provide its completion percent - you'll need to look in the `eth2` logs if you use it.